MikLay/E-commerce-app-front/README.md

-# Untitled3
+# E-commerce-app-front

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.0.6.
+This project was created as a task for university course.
+Small adaptive website with navigation menu, good grid, order panel, card panel.
+It sends html requests (POST/GET) to teachers server.

 ## Development server